 - Student Life

-NEW ADMIT AND CURRRENT YLS STUDENTS: ACCESS FAAST HERE
+NEW ADMIT AND CURRENT YLS STUDENTS: ACCESS FAAST HERE

 WELCOME TO FAAST

 Welcome to Yale Law School’s Financial Aid Application and Scholarship Tool (FAAST).
 This system is unique to Yale Law School and allows both our admitted and current students to apply for need based financial aid.
 Any student who wishes to be considered for an institutional scholarship support must complete a FAAST application.